Brighton, Michigan: Government

 The city of Brighton's wastewater treatment plant facility is in Hamburg Township and services the city of Brighton and parts of Genoa, Brighton, and Hamburg townships.
-The city's two water plants also serve the city and parts of Genoa, Brighton and Hamburg townships.
+The city's two water plants also serve the city and parts of Genoa, Brighton, and Hamburg townships.

 Fire service for the city is provided through a separate governmental entity called the Brighton Area Fire Authority, which also serves the Townships of Brighton and Genoa.

-Library services for the city is provided through a separate governmental entity called the Brighton District Library, which also serves the townships of Brighton, Genoa and Green Oak.
+Library services for the city are provided through a separate governmental entity called the Brighton District Library, which also serves the townships of Brighton, Genoa, and Green Oak.

-Recreation services for the city is provided through a separate governmental entity called the Southeastern Livingston County Recreation Authority, which also serves the townships of Brighton, Genoa and Green Oak, as well as the Brighton Area Schools.
+Recreation services for the city are provided through a separate governmental entity called the Southeastern Livingston County Recreation Authority, which also serves the townships of Brighton, Genoa, and Green Oak, as well as the Brighton Area Schools.

 Business district

-The town's major business districts are downtown and on either side of town.
-Brighton has two major shopping malls: Brighton Mall on the north side of town off of I-96 Exit 145 is a former enclosed mall which was rebuilt in 1996 as a power center, and Green Oak Village Place is a lifestyle center complex on the east side of town.
+Though small, Brighton has many local businesses.
+Its major business districts are downtown and on either side of town.
+Brighton has two major shopping malls: Brighton Mall on the north side of town off of I-96 Exit 145 is a former enclosed mall that was rebuilt in 1996 as a power center, and Green Oak Village Place is a lifestyle center complex on the east side of town.

 Several initiatives to revitalize downtown, such as streetscape improvements and displayed art, have been well received.
-A bronze nude entitled Decision Pending, purchased as part of the 2006 Brighton Biennial, generated some controversy and an unsuccessful campaign to relocate the statue.
+A bronze nude, Decision Pending, purchased as part of the 2006 Brighton Biennial, generated some controversy and an unsuccessful campaign to relocate it.